-Whether school for your kids ends in May or continues all the way through the month of June (as it does for us) lots of families have special ways they like to celebrate the last day of school and kick off the start of summer (especially if you are hosting your own DIY Summer Camp!
-If you are looking from some last day of school ideas to kick off the start of summer- well… here you go!
+Whether school for your kids ends in May or continues all the way through June (as it does for us) lots of families have special ways they like to celebrate the last day of school and the start of summer vacation (which can also serve as the kick-off to your own DIY Summer Camp!)
+Here are some great last day of school ideas to celebrate the start of summer!

 #1 Last Day of School Ideas: Plan a Special Breakfast!

 Whether you do something totally unexpected and silly- like serving cake for breakfast- or you go the route of preparing a yummy breakfast casserole the night before that you can pop in the oven before you start waking up the kids (like this one from Happy Brown House), it's nice to do something different to get this special day started right!

 #2 Take a Last Day of School Picture

 Certainly, you took a “First day of School” picture, right?
 Why not take one on the last day of school and hang them side-by-side on the fridge?
 You won't believe how much they've grown up in just one school year!
 Head on over to ChickABug to download these free printable signs.